Listen to the Thought for the Week

 The use of dead bodies for organ and tissue harvest, medical research and teaching is the subject we are contemplating this week.
 Given the special reverence for human bodies across cultures, it is reasonable to believe that there should be limits and regulations as to what can be done with dead bodies in the name of science.
 Before going there, however, we should define what is actually a dead body.

 Patients who are brain-dead will also become cardiac-dead if their breathing is not supported by a mechanical ventilator.
 Usually, they also require significant amounts of potent medication to maintain their blood pressure and heart rhythm.
 The brain is not only an organ for thinking and consciousness, it is also important in the physiologic regulation of the body.
 Without a functioning brain, breathing is impossible and other body systems, such as the circulatory and cardiac systems, require artificial support to remain functioning.
 Hence, using the brain-dead as platforms for medical research is no small feat.
 Additionally, since whatever is being studied has no chance of helping that particular patient there are ethical considerations since the research is for informational purposes in other patients and conditions.
 The brain-dead experimental subject is a very elaborate physiologic laboratory.
-This came to light early in 2022, when researchers at the New York University School of Medicine announced that they had genetically modified a pig kidney to be less likely to be rejected by the body and had successfully attached this kidney to the thigh of a brain-dead test subject.(7) So this modified kidney was attached to the blood vessels of the leg and observed for 54 hours, as it made urine and showed no signs of rejection.
-Subsequently, NYU surgeons also transplanted genetically-modified pig kidneys into two other brain-dead patients with good results, at least for the kidneys.(8) On the one hand, this sort of research is important, as the demand for donor organs far outstrips supply and every year about 8,000 people die awaiting an organ transplant that would have saved their lives.(9) So, an animal source for transplant organs would provide for these patients.
-On the other hand, given our natural and emotional respect of the body itself, research on the body is off-putting.
-Again, this is pure research and will have no beneficial effect, whatsoever, on the dead experimental subject.
-In a conversation I had about this topic with a member of the National Catholic Bioethics Center, a highly-regarded think-tank on Catholic bioethics, he felt that, provided appropriate consent was obtained, and, if the study in question would offer benefit to others, it was ethically acceptable.
-I am not sure I am in 100% agreement, because there are a lot of slippery slopes around here (watch your step.)
+This came to light early in 2022 when researchers at the New York University School of Medicine announced that they had genetically modified a pig kidney to be less likely to be rejected by the body and had successfully attached this kidney to the thigh of a brain-dead test subject (7).
+So this modified kidney was attached to the blood vessels of the leg and observed for 54 hours, as it made urine and showed no signs of rejection.
+Subsequently, NYU surgeons also transplanted genetically-modified pig kidneys into two other brain-dead patients with good results, at least for the kidneys (8).

 We have just spent a lot of time discussing the intrinsic value and sacred nature of the human body, even absent its immortal soul.
 To this day, relics of Saints are venerated and the incorruptibility of the body is sometimes among the criteria for Sainthood.
 Best intentions to the contrary, would one advocate for the educational use of the body of Saint Padre Pio in the anatomy lab?
 Saints, while exalted in heaven, during their time on earth are not more human than you and me.
 Intellectually, we understand the argument for the use of dead bodies in scientific research.
 In practice, it still leaves us emotionally uncomfortable.
 Accepting pretty much unlimited use of dead bodies for research and study leads to other slopes.

 In the Olympics of all things unethical, China and Canada seem to be running neck and neck.
-With a zeal that would make even the most aggressive veterinarian blush, Canada is strongly pushing their “Medical Assistance in Dying” (MAiD, cute, no?) program on the terminally ill, “suffering,” sick, elderly, disabled, mentally ill, and now, the impoverished and even children.
+With a zeal that would make even the most aggressive veterinarian blush, Canada is strongly pushing their “Medical Assistance in Dying” (MAiD, cute, no?) program on the terminally ill, “suffering,” sick, elderly, disabled, mentally ill, and now, the impoverished, and even children.
 The result of this has made Canada the world leader in organ “donation” from persons who have been killed by euthanasia.
-Even without a planned massive expansion, right now, over 10,000 people a year are being killed by euthanasia in Canada.(10) Quebecois seem to be especially enthusiastic about the concept (11) (no, I don’t get it either.
-Stress of bilingualism?)
+Even without a planned massive expansion, right now, over 10,000 people a year are being killed by euthanasia in Canada (10).
+Quebecois seem to be especially enthusiastic about the concept (11).
+(No, I don’t get it either.
+The stress of bilingualism?)

 Everything that can be conceived of will eventually be accomplished.
 The question is, should it?
 In the future, could a great, great, great-grandson of Baron Von Frankenstein piece together a woman and re-animate dead tissue for the purpose of gestational surrogacy, biomedical research or pharmaceutical production?
 Would the “young Frankenstein” (great movie, by the way) be hailed as a “hero” for simultaneously providing “reproductive health care services,” while easing the problem of disposal of accumulating body parts?
-Perhaps he would receive a Lasker award, as was given to Étienne-Émile Baulieu for the invention of mifepristone, also known as RU486, the “abortion pill”?
+Perhaps he would receive a Lasker award, as was given to Étienne-Émile Baulieu for the invention of mifepristone, the abortion pill, also known as RU486.